 About the author:

 A NAfME member since 1973, Paul G. Young, Ph.D., served as a high school band director, 4th grade teacher, an elementary principal, President of the National Association of Elementary School Principals (NAESP), and CEO of the National AfterSchool Association (NAA).
 He is an adjunct music professor at Ohio University-Lancaster, nationally-known speaker, and author of Enhancing the Professional Practice of Music Teachers: 101 Tips that Principals Want Music Teachers to Know and Do (2010, Rowman and Littlefield) and Grit to Teach and the Mindset to Stay: Do You Have What It Takes?
 (Sentia Publishing, 2016) and other books and articles for principals, teachers, and afterschool professionals.

 Connect with Paul on:

-Dr. Young will be presenting on his topic “Mindset & Grit: Keys to Successful Performances” on Tuesday, November 14th 8:00 AM at the 2017 NAfME National In-Service Conference this November in Grapevine, TX!
-Register today!
+Dr. Young presented on his topic “Mindset & Grit: Keys to Successful Performances” at the 2017 NAfME National Conference last November in Dallas, TX.
+Register today for the 2018 NAfME National Conference!